 1. Helps to shift from reactive to proactive advisory

-While reactive accounting (e.g. compliance work) is an important function, spend management solutions can provide firms with even more ways to provide value to their clients.
+While reactive accounting services (e.g. compliance work) is an important function, spend management solutions can provide firms with even more ways to provide value to their clients.
 Instead of spending quarterly or year-end reviews discussing old balance sheets or income statements, firms can now help their clients charter a strategic path forward.

 “Adding spend management to our offerings has helped us become better stewards to our clients,” says Zunie.
 “Many of our customers care about how they’re benchmarking compared to their industry peers.
 We do KPI analyses and calculate cash-to-conversion cycles and use that information to inform clients on whether they’re under or over-performing in specific categories.
 With Ramp, we now have the analytics to create these reports and help clients recalibrate their KPIs and spend.”